 If you only need a room not a villa, note there are eight guest bedrooms on the top floor of the main chateau itself.

 We stayed in a 3-bedroom villa with private pool (one of the Maisons des Vignerons), and were blown away by the space.
 From the entrance hall, we emerged into a gorgeous kitchen-diner, then down to a vast lounging area, whose central glass doors open onto a garden terrace with dining for 8, loungers, BBQ and our own private heated pool.
 The views are of the vineyards and it is a sweet spot for a sundowner.
 You can keep an eye on the pool from inside, although they are all gated or alarmed for safety.

 Each villa has a brilliantly equipped kitchen, including dishwasher, coffee maker, microwave, toaster and all the utensils you could need to whip up a mini Gallic feast.
-We enjoyed lazy breakfasts and the occasional lunch 'at home' – there are surprisingly good little supermarkets in the adjacent villages of Roujan and Pouzolles (both within 10 mins' drive), not to mention the wonderful market at Pezenas.
+You may want to do a quick shop en route from the airport, as the villas don't come with supplies (besides a welcome pack with some local products. tea, coffee, dishwasher tabs and condiments).
+We enjoyed lazy breakfasts and the occasional lunch 'at home' – there are surprisingly good little supermarkets in the adjacent villages of Roujan and Pouzolles (both within 10 mins' drive).

 But trust me, you won't be cooking every day.
 In summer, a family-friendly lunch menu offers pizzas, sandwiches and snacks on the terrace, while in the evening there are kids' meal times and the occasional paella night or BBQ.
 But if you fancy spoiling yourselves one evening, book a baby-sitter and a table at the Domaine's restaurant: a quiet, elegant space for candlelit à la carte dinners.